Breastsleeping describes the practice of a breastfeeding mother sharing a sleep surface with her baby, in the absence of all hazardous factors.

 #1: Improved Breastfeeding Outcomes

-Perhaps the most compelling argument in favour of breastsleeping is that it’s associated with longer breastfeeding duration, and reduced formula supplementation.
+Perhaps the most compelling argument in favor of breast sleeping is that it’s associated with longer breastfeeding duration, and reduced formula supplementation.

 Breastfeeding is important for our own and our children’s health.
-Therefore anything that promotes longer breastfeeding duration should be recognised.
+Therefore, anything that promotes longer breastfeeding duration should be recognized.

 #2: Improved Maternal Sleep

 Being a new mother can be exhausting.
 Therefore, anything that helps you to get more sleep has to be a good thing.

 Breastsleeping mothers tend to get more sleep, compared with breastfeeding mothers who sleep separately from their babies, and mothers who formula feed.